Fort Delaware State Park

 Fort Delaware State Park, one of the first state parks in Delaware, was established in 1951.
 The park, which can only be accessed by ferry, is open for historic programs at Fort Delaware.
 The fort is listed on the National Register of Historic Places.
 In addition to historical preservation, Fort Delaware State Park is also open for picnicking and hiking.
+The island also provides a significant wetlands stop for migratory birds including herons along the Atlantic Flyway.

 Visitors to the park may reach it by ferry from Delaware City or Fort Mott State Park in New Jersey.
 Fort Delaware State Park is 0.5 mi from Delaware City via the Forts Ferry Crossing.
 Passengers aboard the ferry are granted access to Fort Mott State Park.

 History

 Pea Patch Island emerged as a mud bank in the Delaware River in the 18th century.
 According to folklore, the island received its name after a ship full of peas ran aground on it, spilling its contents and leading to a growth of the plant on the island.
+In the 1790s, Pierre L'Enfant suggested the use of the island as part of the defenses of New Castle, Delaware and Philadelphia.
+During the War of 1812, a seawall and dykes were built on the island, with a view to building a martello tower there.

 By 1814, the island had grown sufficiently large for the construction of Fort Delaware.
-The original wood structure was replaced by the current brick and concrete one in 1859.
+A five-pointed wooden star fort was built 1815–1824.
+However, this fort was wrecked by a fire in 1831.
+Construction began on a much larger polygonal fort in 1836, but this project was derailed by a decade-long legal battle over which state owned the island, which was won by Delaware.
+Construction then began in 1848 on the current fort, with an irregular pentagon design about the size of the previous star fort.
+The current brick and concrete fort was substantially complete by 1860.
 During the American Civil War, Fort Delaware was used by the Union as a camp for Confederate prisoners, in particular those captured in 1863 at the Battle of Gettysburg.
 Many of the prisoners who died at the fort are buried at nearby Finns Point National Cemetery in New Jersey.